Adobe XD, Adobe Illustrator, Adobe Photoshop, Marvel POP App, SurveryMonkey

 User Test 1

 User 1 was a 20 year old female very experienced in using phone apps.
-She had no issues navigating through the prototype, but was a little confused about the purpose of the camera icon in the nav bar.
+She had no issues navigating through the prototype, but was a little confused about the purpose of the camera icon in the navigation bar.

 User Test 2